- June 1 - Oct 15 Available June 1 - Oct 15

 - 5.5 hours Duration 5.5 hours

-Explore the spectacular scenery of Maligne Valley and enjoy a cruise on the world-famous Maligne Lake.
+Explore the spectacular scenery of Maligne Valley and enjoy a boat cruise to the iconic Spirit Island on Maligne Lake.

 Quick Details

-Gather the family together for a whitewater rafting trip down the scenic Athabasca River before heading for the sky on the Jasper Skytram.
-You’ll soak up spectacular mountain scenery from all angles.
-Save 15% with this combo deal!
+Gather the family for a Class 2 whitewater rafting adventure on the scenic Athabasca River before heading for the sky on the Jasper Skytram.
+Save 15% with this Jasper National Park combo deal!

-**From novice to age ninety, no experience is necessary on the Athabasca River which is rich with historical references and scenic beauty.
+Athabasca Expressway Whitewater Rafting: From novice to age ninety, no experience is necessary on the Athabasca River which is rich with historical references and scenic beauty.
 The calm, flowing stretches are peppered with small but splashy rapids.
 This is the ideal river for timid first timers and families with young children.
+Choose a 10am, 12:30pm or 3pm departure — 2 hour (round-trip) duration.

-Take a flight up the Jasper Skytram: Just moments from Jasper, catch a flight high into the Canadian Rockies where an unforgettable experience awaits.
+Jasper Skytram: Just moments from Jasper, catch a flight high into the Canadian Rockies where an unforgettable experience awaits.
 After boarding the longest and highest guided aerial tramway in Canada, prepare to be amazed as you gain a brand new perspective of Jasper’s stunning National Park.
-As your Skytram gently touches down at the high alpine Upper Station, step out into a mountain top experience that the whole family will cherish.
-With endless views of six mountain ranges, glacially fed lakes, rivers and of course the mountain town of Jasper.
+As your Skytram gently touches down at the high alpine Upper Station, step out into a mountain top experience that the whole family will cherish — endless views of six mountain ranges, glacially fed lakes, rivers and of course the mountain town of Jasper.
+Relax and enjoy stunning views from the Upper Station viewing deck and restaurant or hike up the Whistlers Mountain Summit trail.
+The Skytram runs every 9 minutes — select your preferred ascent/descent times upon booking.
+Allow 2 hours for a general visit or 3+ hours if you’d like to hike the summit.

 Our trips go rain or shine; you’re going to get wet anyway!
 Remember that you will be provided with a wet suit and paddle jacket.
 If it’s cold or you get cold easily, remember to bring extra wool or polypropylene clothing to wear under your suit.